mvs-develop/dev.bitshares.works/docs/knowledge_base/wiki_legacy/howto_import_bitShares_09_delegate.rst

     Block Signing Key: <publickey>
     [...]

-Remark: Public keys in the BitShares network have the prefix BTS.
+Remark: Public keys in the DNA network have the prefix BTS.
 Hence, in the case of the Graphene testnet you should replace BTS by GPH.

 and the corresponding <wifkey>::